MAKING FOOD TASTIER

 How to make a basic roux

-To make a Roux you should use equal parts of all-purpose flour and fat e.g. 2 tbsp. butter or oil to 2 tbsp. of flour.
-A roux is identified by its color – a white roux is made with oil and cooked for a short time and is used in a sauce like bechamel or veloute sauce.
+To make a roux you should use equal parts of all-purpose flour and fat e.g. 2 tbsp. butter or oil to 2 tbsp. of flour.
+A roux is identified by its color – a white roux is made with oil and cooked for a short time and is used in a sauce like bechamel or velouté sauce.
 A brown roux is cooked for longer and is commonly used to make gravies and in dishes such as stews.
 When using a roux to thicken a sauce it is important to add the roux correctly.
 If you are using a cool liquid such as a chilled stock, the cooler liquid should be added to the hot roux and you should whisk the mixture as you add the liquid to smooth out any lumps that may form.
 When adding a roux to a hot liquid gradually add enough hot liquid to dissolve the cold roux and then pour the dissolved roux into the simmering liquid.
-Sauces thickened with roux need to simmer at least 45 minutes to remove the starchy or pasty taste and gritty feel of the flour.
+Sauces thickened with roux need to simmer for at least 45 minutes to remove the starchy or pasty taste and gritty feel of the flour.

 Thickening sauce with a starchy solution

 A starch solution will thicken quicker than a roux.
-To use a starches, stir the starch e.g. cornstarch, together with a cold liquid until it dissolves and then gradually add the starch solution to a simmering liquid, stirring continually until the liquid thickens (this usually takes around 2-3 minutes).
+To use starches, stir the starch e.g. cornstarch, together with a cold liquid until it dissolves and then gradually add the starch solution to a simmering liquid, stirring continually until the liquid thickens (this usually takes around 2-3 minutes).

 Seasoning a sauce